hotosm/ActivationCurriculum/capture_progress.md

 The Activation Working Group maintains a 'very broad' and often a bit more than necessary template for Activations.
 It is recommended that you use this more as a 'cut and paste' resource as you need them rather than starting with the entire page - however, it can be tricky to retain the proper pieces for formatting if it is done this way.
 Take a moment to review and 'bookmark'/'watch' the page so you can quickly find it:

 http://wiki.openstreetmap.org/wiki/Template:Activation

+#### Review

+Which one of the following is not a potential component of an Activation Wikipage?
+* Descriptions and links for maps and data services.
+* General information on HOT and OpenStreetMap.
+* Links to news media print and video reports.
+* The Activation Working Group meeting minutes.

 **Project Page**